King's Guide to the Sands: Michael Wilson, 2019–present

 Michael Wilson (born in Flookburgh) was appointed the 26th guide in May 2019.
 He is a fisherman and said: "It helps a lot having been a shrimper because you are working in the channels and that's the most dangerous part of the water".

 Cedric Robinson, 1963–2019

 Cedric Robinson MBE (1933–19 November 2021) was the 25th guide for 56 years from 1963 to 2019.

 William Burrow, 1949–1963

 Robinson's predecessor William Burrow was a fisherman, and was the Guide to the Kent Sands from 1949 to 1963.
-In 1951, when there was a royal visit to Lancaster in celebration of the 600th anniversary of the creation of the county palatine of Lancaster, Robinson and Alfred Butler, the guide to the Leven Sands, carried seven quarts of shrimps over the sands to Lancaster for the royal banquet.
+In 1951, when there was a royal visit to Lancaster in celebration of the 600th anniversary of the creation of the county palatine of Lancaster, Robinson and Alfred Butler, the guide to the Leven Sands, carried seven quarts of shrimp over the sands to Lancaster for the royal banquet.

+Earlier guides

-The Guide Over the Sands Trust maintains a complete list of past guides on its website.
+The Guide Over the Sands Trust maintained a list of all past guides on their website, the twenty three previous guides being: